Jahb/WedDataManagement/README.md

 # Web-Scale Data Management Group 8

 ## How to deploy
 Make sure you have minikube with ingress enabled.
+(Kubectl & Helm required)

 To run the deploy script run `full-deploy.sh` from the root folder with the endpoint as an argument.
 So an example is: `./full-deploy.sh webdb.localdev.me`.
 Pods may take some time to ready up.